(A) What are the work registration requirements for work registered individuals?

-Each individual required to register for employment shall:
+Each individual required to register for work shall:

-(1) Failure or refusal to complete the appraisal process defined in rule 5101:4-3-29 of the Administrative Code by a required individual will result in a sanction.
+(1) Failure or refusal to complete the appraisal process as defined in rule 5101:4-3-29 of the Administrative Code by a required individual will result in a sanction.
 A sanction shall be applied in accordance with rule 5101:4-3-11.2 of the Administrative Code.
-Paragraph (A) of rule 5101:4-6-13 of the Administrative Code shall be followed for the treatment of income and resources of the individual.
+County agencies shall follow rule 5101:4-6-13 of the Administrative Code for the treatment of income and resources of the individual.

 (3) Failure or refusal without good cause to accept an offer of suitable employment will result in a sanction.
 A sanction shall be applied in accordance with rule 5101:4-3-11.2 of the Administrative Code.
 Unsuitable employment is defined in paragraph (E) of this rule.

 (5) Voluntarily and without good cause: quits a job of thirty or more hours a week or reduces work effort and, after the reduction, the individual is working less than thirty hours per week will result in a sanction.
 A sanction shall be applied in accordance with rule 5101:4-3-11.2 of the Administrative Code.
-If the individual reduces his or her work hours to less than thirty a week, but continues to earn weekly wages that exceed the federal minimum wage multiplied by thirty hours, the individual remains exempt from program work requirements in accordance with paragraph (B)(10) of rule 5101:4-3-11 of the Administrative Code.
+When the individual reduces his or her work hours to less than thirty a week, but continues to earn weekly wages that exceed the federal minimum wage multiplied by thirty hours, the individual remains exempt from work registration in accordance with rule 5101:4-3-11 of the Administrative Code.

 (C) What is good cause?

-(1) The county agency shall be responsible for determining good cause at any time when a food assistance work registered individual fails or refuses to comply with an appraisal, an employment and training program assignment or when a work registered individual voluntarily quits a job or reduces his or her work effort.
+(1) The county agency shall be responsible for determining good cause at any time when a work registered individual fails or refuses to comply with an appraisal, SNAP E&T assignment or when a work registered individual voluntarily quits a job or reduces his or her work effort.
 In determining whether or not good cause exists, the county agency shall take into account the facts and circumstances, including information submitted by the employer and the assistance group member involved.

 (3) When the county agency determines that good cause exists the individual shall be excused and a sanction shall not be imposed.